sjiaire/cr-site-natacha/content/rental_apartments/gishushu-nest.md

 Stay in this inviting 2-bedroom furnished apartment located on the 3rd floor of a stylish building of Gishushu nearby Gasabo District Office.
 Gishushu is a leafy neighborhood with restaurants, shops and sports facilities in walking distance.

 This delightful residence is rustic and refined.
 It has a spacious lounge, a fully-equipped kitchen with a washer, 2 large bedrooms including an en suite and a bathroom.
-In addition, high-speed internet, security and maid services are complementary!
+In addition, high-speed internet, security and maid services are complimentary!

 Outdoor, there is a flowery terrace with an amazing view, shared parking space and staff quarters.